6 weeks free NHS intermediate care – what happens next?

 Am I receiving intermediate care?

-Intermediate services may have different names depending on the type of support you’re receiving, and the NHS trust that’s delivering it.
+Intermediate services may have different names depending on the type of support you’re receiving, and the NHS foundation trust that’s delivering it.
 There are 4 main types that are usually called –

-• reablement – care that helps you relearn how to do daily activities, like cooking, light housework and personal care.
-This may also be referred to as ‘step-down care’.
+- Reablement – care that helps you relearn how to do daily activities, including domestic tasks like meal preparation and light housework, as well as personal care.This may also be referred to as ‘step-down care’.

-• crisis response – short-term care up to 48 hours after a hospital discharge
+- Crisis response – short-term care up to 48 hours after a hospital discharge

-• bed based intermediate care – care delivered away from your home.
-For example you may be transferred to a community hospital bed – these are small local hospitals that are better equipped to support active rehabilitation than larger hospitals.
+home based care – care delivered in in your own home - Bed based intermediate care – a type of care after hospital discharge that’s delivered away from your home.
+For example you may be transferred to a community bed-based setting – these are small local hospitals that are better equipped to support active rehabilitation than larger hospitals.

 NHS intermediate care isn't always available